geeknoid/Undertaker/README.md

 ## Ideas

-* Add the ability to emit a dependency diagram in mermaid format for all the assemblies.

 * Flag assemblies that use reflection since they might be cheating and have dependencies on otherwise dead symbols.

 * Can the symbol info include file & line numbers?

-## TODO

-* Doesn't yet have support for C# events and indexers.